Meet Your Advocates

 Jess Burger

-Advocacy Focus: When I’m not at SDSU, I run National Operations for Girls Rugby, an empowerment-based nonprofit for girls in 2nd through 8th grade.
-I love reading—currently fantasy or dystopian novels, but I’m always open to recs—I love exploring new countries, trying new foods, and learning about new cultures.
+When I’m not at SDSU, I run National Operations for Girls Rugby, an empowerment-based nonprofit for girls in grades 2 through 8.
+I love reading—currently fantasy or dystopian novels, but I’m always open to recommendations.
+I also enjoy exploring new countries, trying new foods, and learning about new cultures.
 If you catch me on a work-from-home day, you’ll likely see one or both of my cats, Luna and Lois.

-Why I Advocate: Survivor autonomy is at the core of my advocacy work.
+Advocacy Focus: Survivor autonomy is at the core of my advocacy work.
 I firmly believe there is no one better equipped to determine the next best step than you.
-With so much information online, from friends, and from family, our own voices can easily become lost in the healing process.
+With so much information online, and input from friends and family, our own voices can easily become lost in the healing process.
 In my advocacy, I work alongside you to quiet that background noise—helping you identify the path that feels right for you and ensuring that path is informed, accessible, and clear.

 Erin Anglikowski